0xbigdan/po10diy-guide/README.md

 # pocket video synthesizer · operator's guide

-**#po10diy by rmna** — a two-color video synthesizer in the pocket operator format. eight generative layers, an eight-step sequencer, momentary effects, an onboard screen and a dvi port for projectors. battery included. sound not included — that's the other pocket operators' job.
+**#po10diy by rmna** — a two-color video synthesizer in the pocket operator format. eight generative layers, an eight-step sequencer, momentary effects, an onboard screen and a dvi port for projectors.

 *homage to teenage engineering's pocket operator™ series · built for the #po10diy contest*